mparker17/lc/README.md

 # lc - letter count

-The lc utility displays the number of instances of each letter contained in each input `file`, or standard input (if no `file` is specified) to the standard output.
+The lc (which stands for "letter count") utility displays the number of instances of each letter contained in each input file, or standard input (if no file is specified) to the standard output.
 Newline characters are not counted.

 `master` branch status badges: [![Travis CI build status](https://travis-ci.org/mparker17/lc.svg?branch=master)](https://travis-ci.org/mparker17/lc)